You are offline.

 Sounds wild!
 Union Square is a maze, honestly.
 I've lived in Hong Kong for years and I've never seen that specific doorway, but there are tons of little hidden alleyways and entrances that lead to all sorts of things – tiny shops, residential buildings, even abandoned spaces.
 It's part of the charm, I guess, but also a little creepy sometimes.
 Maybe it's just a service entrance or something completely mundane.
 Or maybe it is a portal to another dimension… you never know in this city!
 Maybe try looking up old maps of the area?
 You might find something interesting.

-Image rose · · OP
+Image belinda · · OP

 Loading...